Cecilia8989/pands-problem-sheet/README.md

 </details>

 - - - -
 In addiction to the requested task, The program is first checking that the user enter a positive number.
-If the number entered is negative the program will propose several scenario until the number input by the user will be positive.
+If the number entered is negative the program propose several scenarios until the user input a positive number.

 In summary, the program prompts the user to enter a positive floating-point number, and then calculates the square root of that number using the Newton method.
-If the user enters a negative number, the program calls a function called choice_user() to handle the case and prompt the user to either keep the same number and make it positive, or enter a new positive number.
-The program then calls the sqrt() function to calculate the square root of the input number using the Newton method, and prints the result.
+If the user enters a negative number, the program calls a function called choice_user() to handle the case and prompt the user to either keep the same number and make it positive or enter a new positive number.
+Then, the program then calls the sqrt() function to calculate the square root of the number using the Newton method, and prints the result.

 #### How it work

 Here the main steps of the program:

+1. The program can be run by executing the **"squareroot.py"** script
-1. Prompt the user to enter a positive floating-point number.
+2. It prompt the user to enter a positive floating-point number.
-2. Define a function called choice_user() to handle the case where the input number is negative.
+3. Define a function called **choice_user()** to handle the case where the input number is negative.
-3. Define a function called sqrt() to calculate the square root of a number using the Newton method.
+4. Define a function called **sqrt() to** calculate the square root of a number using the Newton method.
-4. If the input number is negative, call choice_user() to prompt the user to either keep the same number and make it positive, or enter a new positive number.
+5. If the input number is negative, call **choice_user()** to prompt the user to either keep the same number and make it positive or enter a new positive number.
-5. Call sqrt() function to calculate the square root of the input number using the Newton method.
+6. Call **sqrt()** function to calculate the square root of the input number using the Newton method.
-6. Print the result of the square root calculation.
+7. Print the result of the square root calculation.

 <details>
            <summary>Code comments</summary>